Skip to main content

 Troubleshooting

-2. Remove and re-add the bot to the group after changing
+2. Remove and re-add the bot in the group after changing privacy mode

-Check channels.telegram.groups — the group ID must be in the allowlist (or use "*" to allow all groups).
-Get the group ID from openclaw logs --follow.
+Check channels.telegram.groups — the group must be listed or "*" used.
+Get the group ID from openclaw logs --follow (field chat.id).
+Run openclaw doctor for duplicate key issues in openclaw.json.

 { channels: { telegram: { network: { dnsResultOrder: "ipv4first" } } } }